Kinder Morgan Canada appeals to regulator after failing to obtain permits from B.C. city

-Kinder Morgan Canada Ltd has been unsuccessful in obtaining permits from the coastal city of Burnaby, British Columbia, for its Trans Mountain pipeline expansion and is seeking regulatory intervention, the company said on Thursday.
+Kinder Morgan Canada Ltd said Thursday that it has been unable to gain permits from the coastal city of Burnaby, British Columbia, for its Trans Mountain pipeline expansion and is appealing to the national regulator for construction approval.

-The lack of permits adds to headwinds for the $7.4-billion expansion, as North American energy projects face increasing opposition from activists concerned about carbon emissions and possible oil spills.
+Burnaby has long opposed the expansion over environmental concerns, and the lack of permits from the city adds to the hurdles facing the $7.4-billion expansion, as North American energy projects face increasing opposition from activists.

 The company, a unit of Houston-based Kinder Morgan Inc , said in a statement it is also asking the National Energy Board (NEB) regulator to set up a process to make an "expedited determination" for future such cases.